Herea Te Heuheu Tūkino I: Succession to Te Rangi-tua-mātotoru

 Te Rangi-tua-mātotoru died shortly after concluding peace with Tūhoe.
 The position of paramount chief was not hereditary, so he was not succeeded by his son.
 Instead, a group of genealogically senior ariki could choose to appoint any member of Tūwharetoa, if they wished.
-A group of them, led by Te Whatu-pounamu decided that a new paramount chief should be chosen because Tūwharetoa was under threat from the tribes to the north and west: Ngāti Hauā, Ngati Maru, Ngati Maniapoto, and Waikato Tainui.
+A group of them, led by Te Whatu-pounamu decided that a new paramount chief should be chosen because Tūwharetoa was under threat from the tribes to the north and west: Ngāti Hauā, Ngati Maru, Ngāti Maniapoto, and Waikato Tainui.
 These tribes were eager to move into Tūwharetoa territory in the central North Island because they were themselves under pressure from the tribes further north.

 The ariki identified three candidates: Tauteka of Ngāti Te Aho (modern Ngāti Kurauia and Ngāti Tūrangitukua), Te Wakaiti of Ngāti Manunui, and Herea.
 Tauteka was genealogically the senior candidate and a cousin of Te Whatu-pounamu, but he was eliminated from contention because his connections were mainly with Te Arawa, not the northwestern tribes that Tūwharetoa needed to conciliate.
 Herea was famous warrior and had close connections with Ngāti Maniapoto through his mother and his wife Rangiaho, but he was genealogically the most junior candidate.
 Te Wakaiti was also a strong warrior with good connections and he had possession of the main tribal atua, Rongomai.
 As he came from an eastern hapū, his appointment would also help to keep the western and eastern wings of Tūwharetoa united.
 Therefore the ariki chose to appoint him.

 However, Te Wakaiti had decided that the position was his by right.
 When he found out the Te Whatu-pounamu and the other ariki were coming to his home at Pūkawa to appoint him paramount chief, Te Wakaiti decided to demonstrate his power by murdering the ariki.
 As they approached, a chieftainess, Te Rangipikitia Rangiwhakaahua shouted at them from Whakarongotukituki Point, trying to warn them that they were in danger.
 They ignored her and demanded that she go and speak to Te Wakaiti, and he sent her back out to tell them, “if they come near me, I will drill them full of holes so that daylight shines right through them.”
 This insult convinced Whatu-pounamu and the other ariki to turn around and appoint Herea as paramount chief instead.

 When the ariki came to Herea, he realised that he would need to defeat Te Wakaiti in combat if he assumed the post.
 Therefore, he travelled to the Rangitoto Range and took instruction from Huahua of Maniapoto in the use of the pouwhenua club, which was Te Wakaiti’s favoured weapon.
 Once he had become a master of the weapon, Huahua gifted him a powhenua called Arerokapakapa (‘the throbbing tongue’).